microsoft/ApplicationInsights-iOS/README.md

 	- `Security`
 	- `libz`
 	- `CoreTelephony`(only required if iOS > 7.0)
-9. Open the info.plist of your app target and add a new field of type *String*.
-Name it `MSAIInstrumentationKey` and set your Application Insights instrumentation key as its value.
+9. Open the `Info.plist` of your app target and add a new field of type *String*.
+Name it `MSAIInstrumentationKey` and set your Application Insights instrumentation key from 4.1 as its value.

 ### 4.5 Modify Code